The people queuing outside Next this morning were only there so they wouldn’t have to spend more time with their families.

 “I may swing by Sports Direct too because they never have a sale.
 The more shit stuff I buy, the longer I justify being out of the house.
 It’s the perfect crime.”

 48 year old Theresa Connell from Winch Wen said: “I made out I really wanted to buy a top which randomly had the number ‘54’ and the words ‘sport club’ written beneath.

-“I didn’t, I was escaping my daughter in law, who’s from Reading, but talks with an Australian accent because she lived there for 6 months and bought me a book about the outback for Christmas.
+“I didn’t, I was escaping my daughter in law who’s from Reading, but talks with an Australian accent because she lived there for 6 months.
+She bought me a book about the outback for Christmas.

 “What use is that book to me?
 I’ve never been to the outback and neither has she.”

 52 year old Cheryl Gray from Trallwn added: “I’m here for the two tone purple lamp that was so disgusting it never made it out of the warehouse.

 “I have to come clean, I hate my kids and that’s why I’m really here.
 They’re back from living away and I’m just not able to walk around naked like I normally can.”